Why a skatepark?

 Will you allow bikes, rollerblades, scooters, etc?

 Yes!
 Any person is free to use the skatepark as long as they are respectful of the space, its users, and its neighbors.
-Wherever its final location, the park will remain City of Houghton property and thus will be subject to all of its laws, ordinances and conditions.
+Once constructed, the park will remain City of Houghton property and thus will be subject to all of its laws, ordinances and conditions.

 Contact us if you have any more questions!